Lattice-QCD validation of hadron mass and trace-anomaly decomposition sum rules

-Having determined all necessary $\msbar$-renormalized matrix elements we directly validate the sum rules underlying several complementary decompositions of the hadron mass.
-The Hatta-Rajan-Tanaka (HRT)~\cite{Hatta:2018sqd} decomposition based on the rest-frame matrix elements of the trace of $\msbar$-renormalized EMT is
+\emph{Hadron mass decompositions.---} Having determined all necessary $\msbar$-renormalized matrix elements, we directly validate the sum rules underlying several complementary decompositions of the hadron mass.
+The Hatta-Rajan-Tanaka (HRT)~\cite{Hatta:2018sqd,Tanaka:2018nae,Tanaka:2022wzy,tanaka2026protonmassdecompositionsnnlo} decomposition based on the rest-frame matrix elements of the trace of $\msbar$-renormalized EMT is

 The Lorc{\'e}~\cite{Lorce:2017xzd}, Metz-Pasquini-Rodini (MPR)~\cite{Rodini:2020pis,Metz:2020vxd}, and Ji~\cite{Ji:1994av,Ji:1995sv,Ji:2021mtz,Ji:2021qgo} decompositions are all based on the rest-frame matrix element of $T^{\msbar}_{00}$, but organize the quark/gluon contributions in different ways.
 The Lorc{\'e}'s decomposition in the $\msbar$ scheme reads